edk/heroic_icons/README.md

 The following options can be passed to customize the SVG icon:

 * `hi_style:` Specifies the style of the icon for regular sizes.
 It can be either `outline` or `solid`. `solid` the default.
-Only solid is available for mini and micro.
+Solid is the only choice for mini and micro.
 * `style`: This does not specify the heroicon style, but instead, the value of the style attribute of the svg element.
 * `size:` There are 3 sizes. `micro`, `mini`, and `regular` (default).
 * `class:` Sets the CSS attr of the SVG element (previously `class_name`).